“I embarked on the task of calculating [my firm’s] ratios with an enthusiasm I hadn’t previously known was possible prior to taking ACCT11059.

 As you receive your mark for ASS#2 Steps 7-10, remember that all marks are provisional.
-All marks in our unit will be reviewed by the Accounting Assessment Committee and the university’s Education Committee before grades are finalised.
+All marks in our unit will be reviewed by the university’s Assessment Committee and Education Committee before grades are finalised.
 So all marks are subject to review.
-Your final grade for our unit will be provided to you on Friday 3 November 2017.

 Also, you will have noticed a big red button ‘Have your say’ has appeared on the top left-hand side of Moodle.

 Thank you to those who have completed your student survey.
-So far, about one-quarter of people in our unit have completed your survey.
 We look forward to hearing what you have to say.
 The university (and I) expect everyone (and at least 50% of people) in our unit will complete your student survey.
-So if you have not already done so, please go onto Moodle and ‘have your say’.
+If you wish, you can simply answer the first question.

-All the best for the rest of your studies this term, as many people prepare for exams in other units you are studying.
+All the best for the rest of your studies this term, as many people prepare for exams and complete assignments in other units you are studying.

 It has been great having each of you in our unit; and I trust everyone has gained something of value as we have learned together about accounting this term; and had the chance to reflect on whether accounting can help, or perhaps hinder, us to better connect to and understand our firms.